alt text: two women with Pregnant Then Screwed placard

 How long does Shared Parental Leave last?

 Up to 50 weeks.
-It can start after the two weeks of compulsory maternity or adoption leave.
+It can start after the two-week period of compulsory maternity or adoption leave.

 TIP: SPL can only last up to 48 weeks where your partner has given birth and works in a factory, because she must take four (rather than two) weeks of compulsory maternity leave.